0xNordian/deso-mcp/deso-ui/overview/HOW_TO_ADD_STORIES.md

 };
 ```

-#### Loading State Story
+**Loading State Story:**

-This story shows the component in its loading state.
-The `loadingHandlers` introduce an artificial delay before responding, allowing you to test your loading UI.
+The `loadingHandlers` introduce an artificial delay, allowing you to test your loading UI.

 ```tsx
 export const Loading: Story = {